Swissair Flight 330: Postal history

-As noted in Kibble (The Arab Israeli Conflict: No Service, Returned & Captured Mail, 2014) - On 21 February 1970 Swissair Flight 330 left Zürich, Switzerland, bound for Tel Aviv, Israel.
+As noted in Kibble (The Arab Israeli Conflict: No Service, Returned & Captured Mail, 2014) - On 21 February 1970 Swissair Flight 330 left Zurich, Switzerland, bound for Tel Aviv, Israel.
 A bomb exploded in the rear cargo compartment nine minutes after take-off.
-The crew attempted to turn the plane around and undertake an emergency landing at Zürich, but it crashed a short time later in a wooded area at Würenlingen, near Zürich.
+The crew attempted to turn the plane around and undertake an emergency landing at Zurich, but it crashed a short time later in a wooded area at Würenlingen, near Zurich.
 A bomb with an altimeter trigger was placed in a package mailed to an Israeli address by Palestinian extremists.
 All 47 persons on board (38 passengers and 9 crew) were killed.
 A small amount of mail was recovered from the crash and is highly prized by collectors of crash mail.

 A black instructional marking in French was applied to any mail that survived the crash, which translated reads:

 The Coronado bombing saw a change in mailing practices across the globe.
 In particular, mail sent or routed to Israel through the UK, Italy, and the USA was required to be sent by surface mail in the immediate future.
 Airmail to Israel was no longer permitted.

 A report from the Jewish Telegraphic Agency titled Airmail from Europe Fails to Arrive in Israel Despite Assurances It Would from 25 February 1970 states the following:

+Post-crash allegations

+In a book titled Schweizer Terrorjahre: Das geheime Abkommen mit der PLO, NZZ journalist Marcel Gyr explored possible reasons, why none of the suspected terrorists were convicted.
+Gyr's thesis is that in 1970 Switzerland and the PLO entered into a secret deal, arranged by the then Social Democratic Federal Councillor Pierre Graber, which ensured, among other things, that the two main suspects in the attack were not arrested, but above all that the Palestinians guaranteed that they would not carry out any more attacks on Swiss targets in the future.
+In return, Gyr posited, Switzerland granted the then-internationally isolated PLO permission to set up an office at the UN headquarters in Geneva.

+In a 2016 inquiry, the Swiss parliament found no evidence of such a deal ever being agreed upon.
+Fritz Blankart, who served as Swiss State Secretary in 1970, also rejected the existence of the deal.
+In a 2020 interview, Ruedi Berlinger, son of Swissair 330 captain Karl Berlinger, stated that he does not accept the parliament's findings and called on Switzerland, the United States, Israel and Germany to open their archives fully as it relates to the crash.